Sicphorm – Wake Up

 Shakra - High Noon - 70%

-What made Everest so good was that song-writing was at its absolute best.
-Last two albums didn’t reach that same height, but they most certainty did deliver.
-High Noon delivers in similar way.
-It’s melodic and the sound is as powerful as ever and Roger Tanner’s drums are even pushed bit in the mix so that now they are just bit too loud.
+What made Everest so good was that songwriting was at its absolute best.
+The last two albums didn’t reach that same height, but they most certainty did deliver.
+High Noon delivers in a similar way.
+It’s melodic, and the sound is as powerful as ever, and Roger Tanner’s drums are even pushed a bit in the mix so that now they are just a bit too loud.

-“Hello” is a prototype of a Sharka first single with hooks as big as anchors and simple up-tempo rhythm that keeps the song galloping ahead.
-There is a number of fine guitar leads all delivered in same vein as ever – melodic, slick and with some highly effective twists.
+“Hello” is a prototype of a Sharka first single, with hooks as big as anchors and simple up-tempo rhythm that keeps the song galloping ahead.
+There are a number of fine guitar leads, all delivered in the same vein as ever – melodic, slick and with some highly effective twists.

-“Life’s What You Need” falls short of some the of the fine ballads from the past and “The Storm” stands shoulder to shoulder to the upbeat power of “Stevie” from the previous album.
+“Life’s What You Need” falls short of some of the fine ballads from the past, and “The Storm” stands shoulder to shoulder with the upbeat power of “Stevie” from the previous album.

 www.shakra.ch